xEdelweiss/taxi-backend/readme.md

 # Demo Taxi API

-This project is a demonstration of a taxi API that facilitates ordering a taxi from point A to point B.
+This project demonstrates a taxi API that implements ordering a taxi from point A to point B.

 All features are covered by tests using Codeception and PHPUnit.